mathieugerard/Create2018/Mathieu Gerard/README.md

 The simplest way to see your location is to use maps.mapwize.io as there is nothing to code or compile.

-Go back to [Mapwize Studio](https://studio.mapwize.io).
-From the home screen, on the left menu, go to the "Access groups".
-Create a group containing all venues and all universes.

-Then head to "Access keys" and create a key for the access group you just created.

-Go to venues and then select your venue.
-Make sure that your venue is published by setting the published flag to true and saving it.

-Then, inside your venue, head to the URL generator and create an URL to see your venue using the access key you created.
+Go back to [Mapwize Studio](https://studio.mapwize.io) and then select your venue.
+Then head to the URL generator and create an URL to see your venue using the access key you created.

 Open the link in your browser and you should be able to see the map of DevNet Create.
 But your location is not on it yet.

 To do so, you'll need to add the `indoorLocationSocketUrl` and `indoorLocationUserId` parameters to your URL.
 Since maps.mapwize.io is served using https, using `localhost` as socket url will not work.
 Therefore you need to use `ngrok`.
 Ngrok will create a tunnel to your local machine that is available from the cloud.
 Run

 ```
-ngrok http 3003
+ngrok http 3004
 ```

 and use the address provided by ngrok.
 You need to keep ngrok running on your maching for the connection to be maintained.